Efraín Guzmán

-Noel Matta Matta-Guzmán also known by his nom de guerre Efraín Guzmán (c.
-1937 – 2003) was a Colombian guerrilla leader, founding member of the Revolutionary Armed Forces of Colombia (FARC).
-Colombian military intelligence reported his death of natural causes in 2002.
+Noel Matta Matta-Guzmán, also known by his nom de guerre Efraín Guzmán (c.
+1937 – 2002), was a Colombian guerrilla leader, founding member of the Revolutionary Armed Forces of Colombia (FARC).
+He died of natural causes in 2002.

 Early years

 According to FARC's official gazette Matta Matta-Guzmán was born in the village of La Lindosa, near the town of Chaparral, Tolima Department.
 During his childhood he grew up working as a peasant in the Quindio Department as Colombian coffee collector.

 La Violencia

 At the age of 16 he moved to Villarrica, Tolima in 1953 where, during the dictatorship of General Gustavo Rojas Pinilla, joined the Alfonso Castañeda guerrilla group.

 After numerous firefights with the Colombian Army his guerrilla group was forced to retreat to El Guayabero jungle, there he met guerrilla leader Dúmar Aljure and became commander, dubbed as "Comandante Nariño".
 With the deescalation of the turmoil era of La Violencia period Guzman dedicated again to agricultural activities.